 I wrote a post several months ago about The Church, Change and Adapting, and you could consider my thoughts today a follow up, as I have recently read several more examples of the very point I was making in that post about how many companies don’t adapt to changing technologies, when their old business model is threatened, when there is money to be made in adapting and changing with the new trends in how people are using various products.

-I first wrote about this in my post Are Bookstore Closures a Bad Thing?, and was forced to think about it again when I read this report that many avid readers and book buyers are resistant to the idea of buying an e-reader.
+I first wrote about this in my post Are Bookstore Closures a Bad Thing?, and was forced to think about it again when I read a report that many avid readers and book buyers are resistant to the idea of buying an e-reader.
 I read this on the heels of the announcement that Apple has “re-invented the textbook”.
 Now keep in mind, I’m an avid reader myself, and I always said that I’d prefer an actual paper book to an eReader, such as the Kindle.
 But then I got one myself.
 I completely changed my mind –not having to turn pages, and not losing my page due to a breeze or wind being a couple of benefits to them.

 That’s not to say I don’t want or like actual books, but let’s remember that a book is not a book because of the format it comes in, but because of its content.
 The printed book was once a revolutionary new technology that changed the game for the better when it first came out, so let’s not pretend there’s only ever been one way of obtaining information in the form of literature.